rawanazim/arm_robot/README.md

 # arm_robot
-controlling servo motors with arduino and a simulation with gazebo in ROS
+"Controlling Servo Motors with Arduino and a Simulation with Gazebo in ROS"

 servo motor will rotate and wait for 2 sec and then go back to its position.